 In Osmosis Jones, the cells of Frank are worried about Frank's health (i.e. their future), but Mayor Phlegming doesn't want to make the kind of sacrifices that living a healthy lifestyle would require.
 He doesn't want to lose the other cells' support in the upcoming election to Tom Colonic, so he uses the voice override to get Frank to just take a cold pill and call it good (even though voice override is supposed to require a vote).
 And he promises the cells that Frank is going to a chicken-wing Fan Convention.
 (Cue cheers from the Love Handle District.)

-WALL•E is a subversion in that the people on the Axiom been living this way for so long, they've actually gotten bored with all this.
-But at the same time, getting Bread and Circuses for several generations has also removed any of the will or knowledge needed for them to fix it until WALL•E himself shows up to break the status quo.
+Wall E plays with this: the people on the Axiom have been living this way for so long, they've actually gotten bored with it.
+At the same time, generations of complacency, consumerism, and being pampered by robots has almost completely removed the will and knowledge needed for them to fix things, at least until WALL-E himself shows up and accidentally disrupts the status quo.

 Films — Live Action